abhinaya08/STA380_Exercise1/Exercise1.md

 ![](Exercise1_files/figure-markdown_github/unnamed-chunk-7-1.png)

-By comparing the number of buildings in a 2x2 of *Age of the building* and *Leasing buckets* we observe that for green vs. non-green, the distribution of buildings across rent buckets isn't
+By comparing the number of buildings in a 2x2 of *Age of the building* and *Leasing buckets* we observe that for green vs. non-green, the distribution of buildings across rent buckets isn't normally distributed.

 #### Conclusion

-To conclude, by taking a closer look at the table below we can observe that, the avg rent for green buildings is lower than the non-green buildings in the test environment that we created.
+To conclude, looking at the table below, we can observe that the average rent for green buildings is lower than that of non-green buildings in the test environment that we created.

-Although, the rent as a measure of return is not favorable for construction of a green building, there are other intangible benefits such as environmental factors, company brand and goodwill that will lead to higher ROI in the long term.
+Although, the data does not show rent as a most favorable measure of return for construction of a green building, there are other intangible benefits such as environmental factors, company brand and goodwill that will likely lead to higher ROI in the long term.

 ``` r
 aggregate(Rent~ green_rating+ leasing_bucket + age_bucket, data= green_final, FUN = mean)